dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

-States for the decision variable have been initialized (to zero for the :class:`~dwave.optimization.symbols.numbers.IntegerVariable` of this example), states for the constant states always have an invariable value, but states of intermediate symbols, which are implicitly constrained, depend on the states of predecessor symbols; in this example, the state of :math:`y` is set based on the states of :math:`i` and :math:`c`.
+States for the decision variable have been initialized (to zero for the :class:`~dwave.optimization.symbols.numbers.IntegerVariable` of this example), states for the constant symbols have an invariable value, but states of intermediate (successor) symbols, which are implicitly constrained, depend on the states of predecessor symbols; in this example, the state of :math:`y` is set based on the states of :math:`i` and :math:`c`.
 This is calculated only when the model is locked using the :meth:`~dwave.optimization.model.Model.lock` method.

 >>> with model.lock():
 ...     print(f"Variable y has value {y.state(0)} for state 0")
 Variable y has value 0.0 for state 0

-The following code sets values for states 0 to 4 of the decision variable :code:`i` and prints the resulting value of the model's objective function for each state.
+The following code sets values for states 0 to 4 of decision variable :code:`i` and prints the resulting value of the model's :term:`objective function` for each state.

 >>> with model.lock():